-State and county general purpose committees must file a preelection statement if, during a preelection reporting period, the committee makes contributions and/or independent expenditures totaling \$500 or more in the aggregate to one or more state and/or county general purpose committees, and/or to support or oppose one or more candidates and/or measures on the ballot at the next state primary or general election.
+State and county general purpose committees must file a preelection statements if, during a preelection reporting period, the committee makes contributions or independent expenditures totaling \$500 or more to a state or county general purpose committee, or to support or oppose a candidate or measure on the ballot at the next state primary or general election. in connection with the statewide primary or general election.